Rolling Count Of Rows Withing Time Interval

 Sounds like an application for window functions.
 But, sadly, that's not the case.
 Window frames can only be based on row counts, not on actual column values.

-A simple query with LEFT JOIN
+A simple query with LEFT JOIN can do the job:

 SELECT t0.order_id